Paul Woolston – Chair

 Supporting innovative and forward-thinking projects, is the only way to move beyond the expected.
 Some areas are content to ‘keep-up’ but the North East has the ability to lead the way.

 Anne has always been closely linked to the sourcing, supporting and promotion of local skills with the aim of furthering the economic regeneration of the North East.
 Anne’s experience ranges from the hospitality profession to Principal at Sunderland College – all roles focus on delivering an outstanding quality of service; this has always been a paramount principle in everything that Anne puts her mind to.

 We’re such a bright and vibrant area of the country, and we must continue to harness the natural skills and ambitions of our community.
 It starts with education and grows from there – the North East is a diverse melting pot of talent.

 If you would like to find out more about our Board you can contact us here.
-Or you can download minutes from recent Board meetings here:
+Or you can download minutes from our bi-monthly Board meetings here: